-417. Q. Will our bodies share in the reward or punishment of our souls?
-A. Our bodies will share in the reward or punishment of our souls, because through the resurrection they will again be united to them.
-420. Q. What is Heaven?
+- 417. Q. Will our bodies share in the reward or punishment of our souls?
+A. Our bodies will share in the reward or punishment of our souls, because through the resurrection they will again be united to them. - 418.
+Q. In what state will the bodies of the just rise?
+A. The bodies of the just will rise glorious and immortal. - 419.
+Q. Will the bodies of the damned also rise?